mamoore1440/personal-site/src/content/finished-parts/RTH-Table-Of-Contents.md

   * Everything Is Connected; Nothing Is Independant

 ## Part 6: America's Economic Situation
-* Introduction:
-  * Part Five Recap
+* Essays:
   * Seeing Rather Than Defining (In Regards To The Model)
-* Explanation:
-  * Logic
-* Concepts:
   * The Ponzi Schemes (Stock, Social Security, Pension)
   * QE
   * The Micro Booms
   * America's Tightwalk Between Inflation And Deflation
-  * The Enslaved Generations
+  * The Enslaved Generations & The Problem With Children

 ## Part 7: The World's Economic Situation
-* Introduction:
-  * Part Six Recap
+* Essays:
   * The Disjointed Yet Combined System
-* Explanation:
-  * Logic
-* Concepts:
   * The World's Reserve Currency
   * The Military Industrial Complex
   * The Enslaved Nations
   * Bitcoin As A Weapon

-# Act 3: The End
 ## Part 8: The Social Situation
-* Introduction:
-  * Part Seven Recap
+* Essays:
   * A System Dissected
-  * America's Social Balance
-  * The World's Social Balance
+  * America & The World's Social Balance
-* Explanation:
-  * Logic
-* Concepts:
   * Generational Conforming
-  * The Gender Collapse
+  * The Psychological Collapse (Gender & Relationships)
   * The Political Collapse
   * The Financial Collapse

+## Part 9: Say Goodbye To Our System Now
+* Essays:
   * Why Do Dictators Exist & How To Incubate A Dictator

-## Part 9: Say Goodbye Now
-* Introduction:
-  * Part Eight Recap
-* Explanation:
-  * Logic
-* Concepts:
+  * Let's Go To War
   * Why This Is The Last Cycle
   * Where Is The Perfect System?
-  * White Vs. Black Hat

 ## Part 10: We Were Pawns
-* Introduction:
-  * Part Nine Recap
+* Essays:
   * God, The Angels, And Humanity
-  * Dimensional Life
   * A Finite Vs. Infinite Existance
-* Explanation:
-  * Logic
-* Concepts:
+  * White Vs. Balck Hat
   * Who Can Judge The Our Dimension?
   * Who Wants The Pawns?